Shogunkayo/PES_Notes/Microprocessor and Computer Architecture/105-Load-Store Instructions.md

 STMIA R9, {R1-R8}
 ```
 - Same code works for other addressing modes too, only the working is different
-- Preindexing and autoindexing skip the first element in the array

 ## Stack Operations
 - The memory can be treated like a stack